GreySkrene/_Everything/README.md

 - [ ] Complete Lab 1 - Parsing command line and operations in C.
 - Focus on: Command line parsing, C programming.
 - Command Line (CS 224)
 - 3/18/24 - 1h setting up server in c. (contemplating using a different language...)
+Next: work on 224 lab2.
-  Note: I am in a cybersecurity class so I was a bit hesitant about making a server in C, as it isn't very secure.
-I did learn recently about firewalls, which basically filter all incoming packets based on either set specifications, known malicious IP address, etc. I looked into different firewalls and it seems like buisinesses usually buy or rent a firewall that they can set up and use.
-I might see about getting a free version, or set one up myself.
+- 3/28/24 - 1h Set up a simple firewall. issues testing as my Server.c is having errors.

 ## Week 4: C++ Automation
 - [ ] Implement Automaton and logical parsing for Project 1.